-Performance outcomes Acceptable outcomes mitigate noise from transport operations and infrastructure are designed, sited and constructed to ensure: adequate clearances to state transport infrastructure to incorporate safety requirements and facilitate maintenance requirements privacy, security and amenity of surrounding properties are not significantly impacted appropriate colour schemes, textures and landscaping are used in barrier design design of noise barriers complements existing terrain fauna movement is maintained along appropriate corridors noise barriers are durable and fit for purpose. corridor, noise barriers and earth mounds are designed, sited and constructed in accordance with Chapter 7 Integrated Noise Barrier Design of the Transport Noise Management Code of Practice - Volume 1 Road Traffic Noise, Department of Transport and Main Roads, 2013.
+Performance outcomes Acceptable outcomes infrastructure are designed, sited and constructed to ensure: adequate clearances to state transport infrastructure to incorporate safety requirements and facilitate maintenance requirements privacy, security and amenity of surroundin properties are not significantly impacted appropriate colour schemes, textures and landscaping are used in barrier design design of noise barriers complements existing terrain fauna movement is maintained along appropriate corridors noise barriers are durable and fit for constructed in accordance with Chapter 7 Integrated Noise Barrier Design of the Transport Noise Management Code of Practice - Volume 1 Road Traffic Noise, Department of Transport and Main Roads, 2013.
 OR A07.2 Where adjacent to a railway or type 2 multi-modal corridor, noise barriers and earth mounds are designed, sited and constructed in accordance with the Civil Engineering Technical Requirement - CIVIL-SR-014 Design of noise barriers adjacent to railways, Queensland Rail, 2011.
-OR A07.3 No acceptable outcome is prescribed for noise barriers and earth mounds adjacent to a busway or light rail.
-Vibration PO8 Development mitigates adverse impacts on the development from vibration generated by transport operations and infrastructure.
+OR A07.3 No acceptable outcome is prescribed for noise barriers and earth mounds adjacent to a busway or light rail. purpose.
+Vibration PO8 Development mitigates adverse impacts of the development from vibration generated by transport operations and infrastructure.
 No acceptable outcome is prescribed.